PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     There are several places throughout the program where similar or identical terms are used for slightly different contexts.
 Take care to note the sign component that any given word is meant to be describing to be sure that your choice is accurate.

-    For example, the words :ref:`ipsilateral` and :ref:`contralateral` can be applied for any (or all) of the movement direction, location, or hand orientation descriptions of a sign:
+    For example, assuming the horizontal axis is defined in relative directions, the words :ref:`ipsilateral` and :ref:`contralateral` can be applied for any (or all) of the movement direction, location, or hand orientation descriptions of a sign:

     * In `RAINBOW <https://asl-lex.org/visualization/?sign=rainbow>`_, the dominant hand moves in the ipsilateral **direction** (toward the signer's right, in this case), and it changes **location** from the contralateral to the ipsilateral side of the body.
 The **orientation** of the hand changes in the production of the sign, starting with the finger roots pointing down and the palm facing the ipsilateral direction and finishing with the finger roots pointing up and the palm facing the contralateral direction.
     * In `SLICE_2 <https://asl-lex.org/visualization/?sign=slice_2>`_, the dominant hand moves in a proximal and ipsilateral **direction** (toward the signer's right, in this case), but its **location** starts on the contralateral side and ends at the midline of the body without ever crossing over to the ipsilateral side.
 The **orientation** of the hand is unchanging, with the finger roots angled in the distal and contralateral directions and the palm angled to face the proximal and contralateral directions.